Extensive Home Recording Studio Equipment List

 Surround Sound & Multi-Speaker Systems

-Again, these types of multiple speaker systems are typically only needed for producing music that will be played primarily in special settings such as commercial and home theaters.
+These types of multiple-speaker systems are only needed for producing music that will be played in special settings.
+Examples include commercial and home theaters.

 Monitor Amplifiers

-These are the type of amplifier you need to get if you're using passive studio monitors and they're also sometimes used in studios to power headphones as well.
+These are the type of amplifiers you need to get if you’re using passive studio monitors.
+Smaller ones are also used in studios to power headphones as well.

 Personal Mixers

 These allow you to take in multiple audio channels and produce personalized mixes for multiple people.
-These are particularly useful when recording multiple parts simultaneously with different musicians needing to hear a different mix.
-Some even come with built in effects.
+These are particularly useful when recording musicians that need to hear a different mix.
+Some even come with built-in effects.

 Monitor Management